Lin-jun-xiang/pythonic-clean-code/design-pattern/README.md

     * does not modify the source code of existing functions
     * does not modify the calling method of existing functions
     * add extra functionality to existing functions
-* New functions built in Python can be extended to existing objects through `＠`
+* New functions built in Python can extend existing objects through `＠`
 * Common extension categories are: **data verification (pydantic)**, **Caching**, Logging, Monitoring, **Debugging**, Business Rules, Excryption, Compression…

 <details>